ideas & advice

-Consider incorporating popular wedding readings into your vows.
+Consider incorporating popular wedding readings or humorous wedding ceremony readings into your vows.

 Writing Your Wedding Vows

-Consider these factors and tips before you put pen to paper.
+Consult these wedding vows tips before you put pen to paper.

 Looking for ways to personalize your wedding ceremony?
 Consider incorporating your own carefully chosen words into this momentous occasion, and build the foundation for a life-long relationship.
 Writing your own wedding vows is definitely an ambitious undertaking.
 Not only must you determine the perfect words to say, but those words must be rehearsed and recited in front of your closest family and friends on a day that will be one of the most important of your life.
 Relax and take a deep breath.
 We know it’s intimidating… but imagine penning your own wedding vows with promises from the heart.
 That incentive will make the task worthwhile.